 • Karen Kiley, Vice President Building Operations and Security, Discovery Communications

 - Emergency Preparedness & the Five Dimensions of Meta-Leadership

-After-class complimentary networking activity: Duck Tour and New England Clambake (or other) dinner for students, traveling companions, and faculty (space available basis)
+After-class complimentary networking activity: Boston Duck Tour and New England Clambake (or other) dinner for students, traveling companions, and faculty (space available basis)

 Today's class to be held at the FEMA/DHS Regional Response Coordination Center